mithril-security/blindai/docs/docs/concepts/BlindAI_Core.md

 ## Privacy
 ____________________________________________________

-Check out our [page on confidential computing](confidential_computing.md) to see how BlindAI.Core protects user data.
+- Check out our [page on confidential computing](confidential_computing.md) to learn more about how BlindAI.Core protects user data.
+- Check out [our guide](verify_blindai.md) on how you can verify some of BlindAI's privacy features.